Book Excerpt - The Blind Man's Elephant

 The Biblical record is discussing an aspect of the nature of time as created by God.
 We are told that which has been, the past, is now or the present.
 And that which is to be, the future, already has been or is the past.
 This is saying, the past is the present and the future is the past.
 The past, present and future are all one when it comes to the nature of time as God created it.
 What this verse in the Biblical record is describing is a singularity.
 It is the same point made by Stephen Hawking, the Cambridge University cosmologist, when he says, “The beginning of real time, would have been a singularity ….”

 Time at the quantum level remains a singularity.
 That is, the past, present and the future exist simultaneously as do our three dimensions of space in our everyday macroscopic world.
 In quantum theory, we can move in any direction in 3-D time, just as we can in our 3-D space.
 There are no psychological or other arrows of time to restrict us.
 How can it be like that?
 We don’t know.
-But this is the way it works as God created it.
+But this is the way it works as God, the Creator of our science, made it.
 At our level of experience in daily life, time appears in a linear fashion going in a direction from the past to that which we call the future.
 In other words, tomorrow never gets here.

 The concept of time being a singularity is a relatively new scientific discovery of an aspect of the universe as created by God and written down in the Biblical record three millennia ago.
 [Note: Isaac Newton in his Philosophiæ Naturalis Principia Mathematica introduced the concepts of absolute time and space].
 It may be a bit difficult to understand how the fundamental nature of time is that the past, the present and the future all exist at once on the quantum level, but this is the basic fabric construction of our universe.
 Space and time are interwoven.
 At the beginning of the universe, at the last instant just preceding the Big Bang, time was a singularity.